d3mdis/IVS_Team_Project/README.md

   Made with Python and Flet framework.

 ## Requirements:
-  Python 3.7+, pip, Pyinstaller module, Flet
+  Python 3.7+, Pip, Pyinstaller, Flet

 ## How does it work?

   This repo contains two separated applications: calculator.py and profiling.py.
 Both of them are using our mathematical library.
   1. Git clone this repository
-  2. Unzip and cd into it
+  2. Unzip and cd into one of the apps folder
   3. Run "make" command
+  4. Cd into dist and run app
-  4. Done.
+  5. Done.

 ## Usage: